GrapeTree Reference Manual¶

 - Download SVG: Save the tree as a Scalar Vector Graphic (SVG) file, a vector image that can be loaded into image publishing software such as Inkscape or Abobe llustrator.

-- Original Tree: Reverts the tree to the original state when it was loaded.
+- Original Tree (Standalone Only): Reverts the tree to the original state when it was loaded.
 You will lose all your changes!

 - Static redraw: Redraws the tree using the static layout.
 You will lose any manual adjustments to node positioning!